workflow4metabolomics/training-material/topics/metabolomics/tutorials/nmr-preprocessing/tutorial.md

 ## 4. Fourier transform

-Nest step corresponds to conversion of the signal in the time domain into a spectrum in the frequency domain, performed in the "Fourier transform" step ([Check the next  slide](../../tutorials/nmr-preprocessing/slides.html#fourier_transform)).
+Next step corresponds to conversion of the signal in the time domain into a spectrum in the frequency domain, performed in the "Fourier transform" step ([Check the next slide](../../tutorials/nmr-preprocessing/slides.html#fourier_transform)).

 > <hands-on-title> Fourier transform </hands-on-title>
 >